Lead Teacher in DSP

 Our SEND Vision:

 Every child, from every starting point to fulfil their potential and have talents recognised.
 Physical, mental and learning needs met, and social development barriers reduced.
-Agencies work effectively to remove barriers and allow pupils to have a voice and ownership of their own independent learning journey.
+Agencies work effectively to remove barriers and allow pupils to have a voice and ownership of their own independant learning journey.
 All staff are accountable and empowered to meet the needs of all children.
 Difference is celebrated and individuality is encouraged.